 Did You Know...
 The Facts About Cancer Survivorship?

 The terms "survivor" and "survivorship" have different meanings for different people.
-One widely used definition of a survivor is any person who has been diagnosed with cancer, whether or not they have completed treatment.
+One definition of a survivor is any person who has been diagnosed with cancer, whether or not they have completed treatment.
 Other definitions limit survivors to those who have completed treatment and are in remission.
 Some organizations also describe the loved ones of a person with cancer as a survivor (if you’ve been a caregiver, you know this is fitting!).
 Cancer survivorship is most often defined as the process of living with, through, and beyond cancer.
 The following facts may help you better understand the state of cancer survivorship today – it is a growing field of people and research, but more needs to be done!

 - There are an estimated 17 million cancer survivors living in the United States today.